LithiumHou/SigXTalk/vignettes/demo.md

 SeuratObj <- ScaleData(SeuratObj, features = rownames(SeuratObj), vars.to.regress = "percent.mt")
 SeuratObj <- RunPCA(SeuratObj) %>% RunUMAP(dims = 1:10)
 ```
+If you want to use your own dataset, please make sure the dataset is stored as a Seurat Object.
+The data needs to be normalized, scaled and well-annotated (as above).

 ## Visualize the data (OPTIONAL)
 You may visualize the data using UMAP